United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :--- | :------- | :---------------------------------------------------- |
 | Text | Yes      | Settings \ Override Component Settings **is checked** |

 Specify the URL under which the plug-in server-side files can be accessed.
-For example, the URL `[https://www.exmaple-domian.com](https://www.exmaple-domian.com/)` will be used to reference the server-side file `https://www.exmaple-domian.com/browser/aoe/cool.html`.
+For example, the URL `https://www.exmaple-domian.com/` will be used to reference the server-side file `https://www.exmaple-domian.com//browser/575607fac/cool.html`.

+The default value is `https://api.apexofficeedit.com/`

 ### URL to RESTful service module